How are production employees used in manufacturing and mechanical engineering?

 The assembly of components in mechanical engineering - what is important?

 A very important part of manufacturing and mechanical engineering is the assembly of components.
-Those who specialise in this area have a strong position on the market.
-This applies both to companies on the market and to employees on the labour market.
+Those who specialize in this area hold a strong position in the market, this applies both to companies within the industry and to employees on the job market.

 - Cutting materials, for example with band saws

-- The production of welded constructions, including the use of various materials such as stainless steel
+- Producing welded structures using various materials such as stainless steel

 - Conventional milling and turning